Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Posterior Computation

 The likelihood \eqref{eq:gplik} can be combined with the joint prior \eqref{eq:gppr} to obtain the following conditional posteriors distributions for $u_{1:V}$, $c_{1:V}$, and $\lambda_{01:V}$.
+Note all of these distributions are also conditional on data, $\mathcal{D}$.
 First, the conditional posterior distribution of $\{c_v\}_{1:V}$ is

 For $v=1,\dots, V-1$ this update is not conjugate.
 We sample each $c_v$ separately using Adaptive Metropolis-Hastings with separate proposal variances for each $c_v$.
-The proposal variances are tuned every few iterations in the burn-in period to target a $23.4\%$ acceptance rate, which has been shown to be optimal in more than 10 dimensions \cite{roberts2001}.
+The proposal variances are tuned every few iterations in the burn-in period to target a $23.4\%$ acceptance rate, which has been shown to be optimal in around 10-dimensional sampling problems \citep{roberts2001}.
 The latent process $\{ u_v\}_{1:V}$ can be updated from the following conditional posterior,

 Note here $u_v$ is integer-valued and non-conjugate for $v=1,\dots,V-1$.
 To sample from these conditional posteriors, we use grid sampling with a large grid of points $\{ 0,\dots, 10000 \}$.
 Finally, the conditional posteriors of the hazard rate in each interval is given by